 Problems arise when students bring articles to school which are hazardous to the safety of others, or which interfere in some way with school procedures.
-Items such as the following should be left at home: cameras, iPods, MP3 players, headphones, cell phones, laser pointers, including wearable devices, or any audio-visual device.
-E-readers will be permitted for academic purposes only.
-Classroom use will be at the discretion of the individual classroom teachers.
-Upon entering the building, students still in possession of these items are expected to secure them in their assigned school lockers.
-Electronic devices should be turned OFF and kept out of sight the entire school day.
-Any student using an electronic device to record on school property or at a school event will have the device confiscated.
-All recorded items will be erased before the device is returned to the student or parent.
-Improper use of electronic media will be reported to law enforcement agencies and may result in violation of criminal laws.
+Items such as the following should be left at home: cameras, laser pointers, mace, and any non-educational disruptive items.
 Failure to turn over a prohibited article to staff or administration may result in an out-of-school suspension for insubordination.
 (EMIS Code 18)